 Part I How devices are attached to SGI computers, configured to IRIX, and initialized at boot time.
-Part II Details of user-level handling of PCI devices and SCSI control using dslib .
+Part II Details of user-level handling of PCI devices and SCSI control using dslib.
 Part III How kernel-level drivers are designed, compiled, loaded, and tested.
 Survey of driver kernel services.
 Part IV Kernel-level drivers for the VME bus.
 Part V Kernel-level drivers for the SCSI bus.
 Part VI Kernel-level drivers for network interfaces.
-Part VII, "EISA Drivers" Kernel-level drivers for the EISA bus.
+Part VII Kernel-level drivers for the EISA bus.
 Part VIII Kernel-level drivers for the GIO bus.
 Part IX Kernel-level drivers for the PCI bus.
 Part X Design of STREAMS drivers.
-Appendix A, "" Summary of kernel functions with compatibility notes.
-Appendix B, "" VME I/O considerations for Challenge and Onyx systems.
+Appendix A Summary of kernel functions with compatibility notes.
+Appendix B VME I/O considerations for Challenge and Onyx systems.

-In the printed book, you can locate these parts using the part-tabs printed in the margins.
-Using IRIS InSight, each part is a top-level division in the clickable table of contents, or you can jump to any part by clicking the blue cross-references in the list above.
+In the printed book, you can locate these parts using the table of contents.
+Using the online InfoSearch tool, each part is a top-level division in the clickable table of contents, or you can jump to any part by clicking the blue cross-references in the list above.